MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 **Reactive Computation**: It doesn't solve the core problem of automatically computing values.
 You must explicitly write functions to compute and update values when the underlying state changes, leading to increased boilerplate and potential for errors.

 This does the job, but you need to do manual work.
-It doesn't automate much for you.
+It doesn't automate much for you, as you saw above.

 ### Riverpod